akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `Routers.pool` now take a factory function rather than a `Behavior` to protect against accidentally sharing same behavior instance and state across routees.
 * Removed `Behavior.same`, `Behavior.unhandled`, `Behavior.stopped`, `Behavior.empty`, and `Behavior.ignore` since
   they were redundant with corresponding @scala[scaladsl.Behaviors.x]@java[javadsl.Behaviors.x].
+* `ActorContext` parameter removed in `javadsl.ReceiveBuilder` for the functional style in Java.
+Use `Behaviors.setup` to retrieve `ActorContext`, and use an enclosing class to hold initialization parameters and `ActorContext`.

 #### Akka Typed Stream API changes